Rigaud, Quebec: Geography

-Occupation of the territory
+Land use

 The plain offers favorable conditions for agriculture, infrastructure and urban development.
 Rigaud Mountain, because of its slope and the poor quality of its soil, has kept its forest cover, although it has had extensive residential and recreational development.
 More than a third of the territory of Rigaud is forest.

 Farmland in Rigaud is mainly to the west, on the left bank of the Rigaud River, and primarily used for market gardening.
 The valley of the Rivière à la Raquette to the east is sparsely populated in the north due to the presence of swamps in the point; the land is used for various purposes including a sand pit, a transit service center, a campground and small horse farms.
 Rigaud mountain, along the crest of Chemin Saint-George and at the top of Rue Bourget, offers a view of the Ottawa River and the Laurentians.
 It is a wooded area, with hiking trails, a few isolated clusters of new country residences and old cabins, as well as recreational and tourism operations.

 The village of Rigaud, which roughly corresponds to the old town of Rigaud, is made up of old and of traditional Quebec architecture.
 It is organized around the primary roads, Saint-Jean-Baptiste and Saint-Pierre streets, as well as Saint-Viateur Street.
 It includes almost all the businesses, shops, services and institutions of the municipality.
 The industrial companies are located in three industrial parks on the edge of the urban core, namely the industrial parks of the Cooperative, Doctor-Oscar-Gendron and J.-Marc-Séguin.

 The cadastre and the arterial road network of Rigaud are structured around nine original concessions of the seigneury of Rigaud.
 Several hamlets and built-up areas dot the countryside: